3mb3dw0rk5/compose-dump/README.rst

 production systems.
 This does not apply for mounted volumes.
 If you can't avoid such cases, please open an issue.

 - test volumes defined in extended services
 - filter volumes
 - only pause actually affected services
+- backup-configuration from a file in a project's folder
 - maybe:
-  -  backup-configuration from a file

   - respect .dockerignore
   - .backupignore
   - read config from stdin

 restore
 ~~~~~~~